faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 #0 0x10394461a in -[Crash overshootAllocated] Crash.m:48
 ```

-This is enough context to be able to switch to the code and start understanding the problem.
+This is enough context to be able to switch to the code, and start understanding the problem.

-Further details are supplied showing we off the end of a 16-byte allocation:
+Further details are supplied showing we overshot the end of a 16-byte allocation:
 ```
 0x60200003a5e0 is located 0 bytes to the right of 16-byte region [0x60200003a5d0,0x60200003a5e0)